Primary 1/2 Newsletter, January - March 2021

 School Uniform - please ensure your all your child’s belongings are clearly marked with their name to avoid too many lost jumpers, shoes, lunch tubs etc!

-As the weather turns autumnal please ensure your child brings waterproof clothing and shoes/boots to school so they can enjoy playing outside.
+In this cold and variable weather please ensure your child brings waterproof clothing and shoes/boots to school so they can enjoy playing outside.
 It’s always handy to have a pair of inside shoes/gym shoes too, so that if they get wet feet at playtime, they have something to change into.
 It would be great if you could leave a pair of gym shoes at school for children to use as spares.

-Reading - reading will start with books and the Oxford Reading Tree Programme.
+Reading - reading will continue with books and the Oxford Reading Tree Programme or Storyworlds, with occasional use of our non-fiction readers.

-Numeracy - we will be focusing on Numbers to 10, as well as context play incorporating calendars, symmetry, shape and directions.
+Numeracy - we will continue to focus on Numbers to 100, as well as fractions, data handling and measure.

 Contact - you can message me on Seesaw, using the family app.
 This message is private and not visible to anyone else.